roadracer/wps/README.md

 Other system is similar.

-There codes assume KSO/WPS is install to /opt/kingsoft/wps-office.
+There codes assume that KSO/WPS is installed to /opt/kingsoft/wps-office.
 If you install KSO/WPS by deb or rpm package, nothing need to do.
 If KSO/WPS is installed by green package.
 You must do follow command:

 	$ sudo ln -s absolute_path_to_you_kso_dir /opt/kingsoft/wps-office